landoskape/dominoes/docs/basicPolicies.md

 ### Best-line Agent strategy
-Identifying a set of dominoes that form a sequence of legal plays, starting at whatever number is available to play on an agent's own line is fundamental to success in dominoes.
+Identifying a set of dominoes that form a sequence of legal plays, starting at whatever number is available to play on an agent's own line, is fundamental to success in dominoes.
 This is a challenging computation, related to the traveling salesman problem.
 The best-line agent solves this with an abbreviated brute-force search, in which it stops sampling unique sequences